Multibeam Target Detection

 For more information refer to the Target linking algorithm.

-Specifies the seed classification threshold (cm2).
+Specifies a minimum seed area (cm2).

-Specifies the satellite classification threshold (cm2).
+Specifies a minimum satellite area (cm2).

 Link distance